plerup/makeEspArduino/README.md

 The DEMO definition makes the the makefile choose a typical demo sketch from the ESP examples.
 After this you will have the example downloaded onto in your ESP.

-If you want to use a clone of the environment instead then do something like this:
+If you want to use a clone of the environment instead then do something like this for esp8266:

     cd ~
     git clone https://github.com/esp8266/Arduino.git esp8266